stevendejongnl/DWIN_T5UIC1_LCD_E3S1/README.md

 )
 ```

-If your control wheel is reversed (Voxelab Aquila) use this instead.
+If your control wheel is reversed (Voxelab Aquila) change the encoder_pins to this instead.
 ```python
 #!/usr/bin/env python3
 from dwinlcd import DWIN_LCD